hashicorp/terraform-provider-azurerm/website/docs/r/linux_function_app_on_container.html.markdown

 * `application_insights_key` - (Optional) The Instrumentation Key for connecting the Containerized Linux Function App to Application Insights.

-* `app_scale_limit` - (Optional) The number of workers this function app can scale out to.
-Only applicable to apps on the Consumption and Premium plan.
+* `app_scale_limit` - (Optional) The number of workers this function app can scale out to, which is only applicable to apps on the Consumption and Premium plan.
+The accepted value is from `10` to `30`.
+Defaults to `10`.

 * `elastic_instance_minimum` - (Optional) The number of minimum instances for this Linux Function App.
 Only affects apps on Elastic Premium plans.
+The accepted value is from `10` to `30`.

 ---